Boyu-J/SC4VR/README.md

 # SC4VR: Supervised Contrastive Learning for Video Representations

 SC4VR (Supervised Contrastive Learning for Video Representations) is a novel approach designed to enhance video representation learning, specifically for crash and near-crash events.
-This repository contains the codebase and documentation for implementing SC4VR, along with evaluation methods such as clustering and classification metrics.
+This repository contains the codebase and documentation for implementing SC4VR.

 ## Features